 Animals with impaired kidney function are reported to do better by restricting phosphorus intake.
 However, limiting phosphorus on a preventive basis is not likely to delay the onset of kidney disease or benefit healthy older dogs.4

 “Unless your veterinarian has told you your pet has a kidney problem and it is severe enough to adjust the protein intake, you can feed your pet a high protein diet without worrying about ‘damaging’ or ‘stressing’ your pet’s kidneys.”

-The only real justification for a restricted protein diet is very high urinary nitrogen (uremia) or elevated urinary protein (proteinuria).6
+Apparently, one of the few justifications for a restricted protein diet is very high urinary nitrogen and elevated urinary protein.6

 The Bottom Line

 Due to our respect for a dog’s natural carnivorous bias, we tend to favor dog foods rich in quality meat protein.

 However, we also recognize there are medical conditions where a high protein diet can have a negative impact on kidney health.

 For this reason, if your dog has been diagnosed with active kidney disease, please be sure to consult with your veterinarian before feeding any food to your pet.